DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 the commands to use.

-To create the Business Network archive, launch the following command: composer archive create --sourceType dir --sourceName .
+To create the Business Network archive, launch the following command:
+`composer archive create --sourceName . --sourceType dir`

-The first time you deploy your business network, you need to do this command: composer network deploy -a vehicle-lifecycle@1.0.0.bna -p hlfv1 -i PeerAdmin -s adminpw
+The first time you deploy your business network, you need to perform these commands:

+`composer runtime install --card PeerAdmin@hlfv1 --businessNetworkName vehicle-lifecycle` `composer network start --card PeerAdmin@hlfv1 --networkAdmin admin --networkAdminEnrollSecret adminpw --archiveFile vehicle-lifecycle@1.0.0.bna --file networkadmin.card`
+`composer card import --file networkadmin.card` (Note that this last command should be done only once on a composer installation)

-If you want to update the business network with a new version, you need to use: composer network update -a vehicle-lifecycle@1.0.0.bna -p hlfv1 -i admin -s adminpw
+If you want to update the business network with a new version, you need to use:
+`composer network update --archiveFile vehicle-lifecycle*.bna --card admin@vehicle-lifecycle`

-The following command list a business network and all its data composer network list -n vehicle-lifecycle -p hlfv1 -i admin -s adminpw
+The following command list a business network and all its data `composer network list --card admin@vehicle-lifecycle`

-Note that you can use the following commands: npm run deploy npm run update npm run list
+Note that you can use the following commands:
+`npm run deploy`
+`npm run update`
+`npm run list`

+The command `npm run deploy` will fail importing the network admin card in your wallet if it has already been imported.